 - Always bear in mind your own personal safety some of the areas that are most appealing for urban landscape photography (industrial areas, docks, warehouses) are not always the safest to be around, especially at night and especially when carrying expensive camera equipment.
 If you have any doubts about a location, take someone else along with you and try not to show off your equipment for example, minimize the swapping of lenses and carry your equipment in a normal bag.

 So there is my list of hints and tips for shooting urban landscapes if you have any you’d like to share, please comment below!
 If you’d like to see some more of my urban landscape photography, please visit my portfolio site here.

 One last thing before I go.
-Credit for this article would go to Future Board.
-They’re a qualified specialist recruitment agency located in OTH.
-The concept for this post came to me while conversing with Katherine there.
+Credit for this article would go to Bounce events.
+They’re an honest party rental company in Toronto ON located in Ontario.
+The concept for this post came to me while conversing with Brenda there.
 One thing led to another and we ended up discussing the subject in greater detail.
-Anyway, check their site out at http://futureboardconsulting.com.
+Anyway, check their site out at http://bounceevents.ca.
 That’s all for the time being!

 Posted in Photograph Post Date 11/01/2015